Violation of Bell Monogamy Relations: Introduction

-Bell-CHSH inequality based monogamy relations are satisfied by multipartite pure states.
+Bell-CHSH inequality-based monogamy relations are satisfied by multipartite states.
 One interesting feature of these monogamy relations is that not all bipartite subsystems violate the Bell-CHSH inequality.
 However, we show that local operations can lead to a violation of these monogamy relations.
-This is easiest to see in the context of systems in permutation-symmetric states.
+We note that the Bell monogamy relations are satisfied by the subsystems.
+So any operation on the system state will not affect the viability of the monogamy relations.
+If we apply operations on a multipartite state and get another multipartite state, this state will also respect Bell monogamy relation.
+This is because any multipartite state respects the Bell monogamy relations.
+This violation is easiest to see in the context of systems in permutation-symmetric states.
 The subsystems of a system in such a state have many interesting properties.
 In particular, two-particle or three-particle subsystems have identical reduced density operators respectively, thus showing same behavior.
 We consider multipartite $W$ states and demonstrate the violation of Bell-CHSH monogamy relations.
 We also consider more general permutation-symmetric states.
 We also consider the monogamy for multipartite Bell inequalities.
 In analogy to Bell-CHSH monogamy relations, one can introduce Bell monogamy relations for multipartite Bell inequalities.
 We show that these relations are respected by multipartite permutation-symmetric states, but on using local filtering operations, these states violate Bell monogamy relations for multipartite Bell inequalities.
 We consider several multipartite Bell inequalities, and show this phenomenon.

 The paper is organized as follows.
 In the next section, we introduce Bell monogamy relations and discuss permutation-symmetric states.
 In the section III, we consider violation of the Bell monogamy relations by three-qubit $W$ states.
 In the section IV, we generalize the discussion to $N$-qubit $W$ states.
-In the section V, we generalize the notion of Bell monogamy relations to beyond Bell-CHSH inequalities to multipartite Bell inequalities.
+In the section V, we generalize the notion of Bell monogamy relations beyond Bell-CHSH inequalities to multipartite Bell inequalities.
 In the final section, we have some conclusions.
 In the Appendix, we have a discussion of three-qubit permutation-symmetric states beyond $W$ states.